Behavioural pseudometrics for continuous-time diffusions: Corresponding real-valued logic

 In order to use this lemma, we need the following lemmas:

 \begin{lemma} For every $f \in \grammar_c$, the function $x \mapsto f(x)$ is continuous. \end{lemma}

-\begin{proof} This is done by induction on the structure of $f$.
+\begin{proof} This is done by induction on the structure of $\Lambda_c$.
 The only case that is not straightforward is when $f = \langle t \rangle g$.
 By induction hypothesis, $g$ is continuous.
-Since we deal with diffusions, the map $x \mapsto P_t(x)$ is continuous (onto the weak topology) and thus $f = \hat{P}_t g$ is continuous. \end{proof}
+Since the map $x \mapsto P_t(x)$ is continuous (onto the weak topology), $f = c^t \hat{P}_t g$ is continuous. \end{proof}